klkgang/Halloween/README.md

 ======================= GOAL OF THE PROJECT =======================

-My goal was to practice and to share a base for the community that everyone could use for their own projects.
+My goal was to practice and to share a base that you can edit easily for the community that everyone could use for their own projects.

 ====================================================================